hurchalla/factoring/README.md

 ## Design Goals

-The main goal of P-Rho is to provide correct routines to factor and primality check inputs using any native C++ integer type (i.e. 16/32/64 bit signed and unsigned int types) or compiler-extension type (e.g. __int128_t and __uint128_t).
+The main goal of P-Rho is to provide correct routines to factor and primality check inputs of any native C++ integer type (i.e. 16/32/64 bit signed and unsigned int types) or compiler-extension type (e.g. __int128_t and __uint128_t).
 A secondary goal is to provide best possible performance specifically for 64 bit types (assuming we have no advance knowledge about factors), via improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).
-A final goal is to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).
+Finally, this library is designed to use the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library for ideal performance.

 ## Requirements